Los Angeles, CA Car Insurance

 In the past, catastrophic damage caused by weather and other natural disasters has bankrupted insurance companies.
 While this is less likely to occur in California — and Los Angeles, in particular — insurance companies will raise their rates to anticipate further weather-related losses.
 In fact, many companies have pulled out of the California homeowners insurance market due to wildfire risks.

-Sitting in traffic is part of the LA lifestyle and the typical Angeleno driver spends a good amount of time navigating the city's traffic jams.
+The typical Angeleno driver spends a good amount of time navigating the city's traffic jams.
 Insurance companies are aware of this and the risks that come with it.
 More time on the road equals more risk.

 The costs of accident-related claims are typically passed along to other drivers in the area through higher premiums — even for safe or occasional drivers.